Cacti/documentation/Install-Under-CentOS_LEMP.md

     systemctl restart php-fpm
     ```

-### RRDTool
+### RRDtool

-RRDTool is required to store the data retrieved from devices in `.rra` files to
+RRDtool is required to store the data retrieved from devices in `.rra` files to
 produce the graphs which are shown within Cacti

 ```console